Julchu/Pricey/README.md

 - Main chat box w/ text input
 - Right side bar to view available users

 Each area can be a component, that can be a group of smaller components, which can be a group of smaller individual components/HTML elements

 Sometimes data must be able to appear in multiple components, or be manipulated within specific components and appear in other components.

 Data can be passed downwards to children pretty easily through `props`, tho cycling them back up and/or across is not as easy.

 If you understand `getters` and `setters`, we can also pass down `setter` functions that'll manipulate the top-level `state` data that is also being passed down to other neighbouring child components

 ## NextJS Layout

 ### /components

 - For React components, structured as
     - DirectoryName
-    - index.tsx
+        - CropAlgorithm.tsx
         - styles.tsx
 - Template files:
     - /components/Template: index/styles.tsx
-  - /pages/template: index.tsx
+    - /pages/template: CropAlgorithm.tsx

 ### /pages:

 - Files in this directory are treated as API routes instead of React pages
     - RouteName
-    - index.tsx: localhost:3000/RouteName
+        - CropAlgorithm.tsx: localhost:3000/RouteName
         - SubRouteName
-      - index.tsx: localhost:3000/RouteName/SubRouteName
+            - CropAlgorithm.tsx: localhost:3000/RouteName/SubRouteName
             - [templateIndex].tsx: localhost:3000/RouteName/SubRouteName/templateIndex
-- index.tsx files are the displayed components, so `/pages/index.tsx` will be the base `localhost:3000/` file
+- CropAlgorithm.tsx files are the displayed components, so `/pages/CropAlgorithm.tsx` will be the base `localhost:3000/` file

 ### /package.json

 - Project information, node module dependencies, etc...
 - Scripts: commands and aliases to run commands
     - Ex: type-check runs the TS compiler script `tsc` when you call it with `yarn type-check`
 - Dependencies: `yarn add <packageName>`
     - Required for end user/host to install when building app
     - Ex: NextJS/React, Emotion (styling)
 - Dev Dependencies: `yarn add <packageName> -D`
     - Required for devs to install when building app
     - Ex: linters, formatters

 ## Basic Emotion styled components

 Emotion allows you to style components in a function/object format, similar to how we build normal React components

 Our base styled components will go into `/UI`, and each specific component's styles can either build unique styled components, or inherit from one in `/UI`

 - Ex: `/components/UI/buttons.tsx`